survival-lumc/CauseSpecCovarMI/README.md

 This will make use of 10 cores to run the 100 imputations (with 25 iterations) from both `mice()` and `smcfcs()` in parallel.

-It can also be run locally by first change the number of cores in `analysis/illustrative-analysis.R` , and then
+It can also be run locally by first changing the number of cores in `analysis/illustrative-analysis.R` , and then

 ```R
 Rscript analysis/illustrative-analysis.R